-it also had a two-prong fork on the end to pick up the slice of cheese with.
+• Cutting cheese - I have a knife with a 4" blade with holes in it.
+The idea is that holes prevent the cheese slices from sticking to the cheese.
+I had an expensive (\$15!) cheese knife that did an okay job; it also had a two-prong fork on the end to pick up the slice of cheese with.
 My current one has a shorter, thicker blade that does an excellent job.
 I paid \$4 for it at Menard's.
 It simply outperformed the more expensive knife.
+Sometimes less is actually more.